Improve filtration with a in-wall skimmer

 Top-right you can see my newly installed Hayward SP1091LX Dyna-Skim with the pump on, sucking water into the assembly, removing anything floating on the surface of the water.

-I highly recommend this kit which comes with everything you need and includes a handy vacuum attachment.
+I highly recommend this kit which also includes a handy vacuum attachment.

 Adding an in-wall skimmer does require cutting a large hole in the wall of your pool liner which might make some DIY’ers nervous but if you read the instructions and take your time, it’s a pretty simple installation.